rackerlabs/support-how-to/content/rackspace-email/set-up-an-api-key-cloud-office-control-panel.md

 ---
 permalink: set-up-an-api-key-cloud-office-control-panel/
-audit_date:
+audit_date: '2019-02-27'
 title: Set up an API key in the Cloud Office Control Panel
 type: article
 created_date: '2014-04-02'
 created_by: Mawutor Amesawu
-last_modified_date: '2016-01-18'
+last_modified_date: '2019-02-28'
-last_modified_by: Kyle Laffoon
+last_modified_by: William Loy
 product: Rackspace Email
 product_url: rackspace-email
 ---

-The Rackspace Email API provides most of the functions of the control panel through a REST-based web API.
-Whether you are adding a new customer account (for resellers), adding mailboxes, or using any of the other supported features, the API allows your application to administer the changes.
-These changes can be applied independent of your application's language or nature.
-Documentation for the API is located
+The Rackspace Email application programming interface (API) provides most of the functions of the control panel through a REST-based web API.
+The API allows you to programmatically administer common tasks by using your own application to perform common tasks such as adding mailboxes and more.
+You can apply these changes independently of your application's language or nature.
+Detailed documentation for using the API is located at [http://api-wiki.apps.rackspace.com/api-wiki/index.php/RestAPI](http://api-wiki.apps.rackspace.com/api-wiki/index.php/RestAPI).

-at:
-[http://api-wiki.apps.rackspace.com/api-wiki/index.php/RestAPI](http://api-wiki.apps.rackspace.com/api-wiki/index.php/RestAPI).
+### Prerequisites

+- **Applies to:** Administrator
+- **Difficulty:** Moderate
+- **Time needed:** 5 minutes
+- **Tools required:** Super admin access

+For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 To implement the API into your application, you must first generate an API key.
 API keys are unique to each administrator.
 To differentiate